 - More information about English language requirement and TOEFL scores is available at How to Apply.

 - If you feel you meet one of the very limited exceptions to this requirement, please contact the Graduate Studies Office before December 1 to confirm.

-- We have a new service available to applicants who wish to supplement their standardized English test scores.
+- We offer a service available to applicants who wish to supplement their standardized English test scores through InitialView.
 InitialView offers unscripted interviews with native English speakers who completed their university education in the United States.
 This allows applicants to converse in a live setting about their unique backgrounds and goals, and to further demonstrate their English language proficiency.
-Initialview will send a recording of the interview to designated law schools indicated by the applicants, as additional material for review.
+InitialView will send a recording of the interview to designated law schools indicated by the applicants, as additional material for review.
 For further information and to schedule an interview, please contact InitialView at www.initialview.com.

 - At least two, but no more than four, letters of recommendation, sent to LSAC for processing.
 Please follow the instructions provided in your LSAC.org account.
 More information on the letters of recommendation is available here.

 - Please add firstname.lastname@example.org to your safe senders lists.
 Offers of admission and other important information are communicated through email.